 Most Americans are accustomed to an abundance of choices in skin and personal care products, yet it can still be overwhelming trying to choose what is the safest and most economical.
-It helps to get products from a company you trust, like Young Living.
+It helps to get products from a company you trust, one that ensures quality control in all aspects of producing their consumer goods.
 EWG’s cosmetic database can help you avoid products with toxic ingredients.
 I’ve also found it easiest to simplify my routine where I can.
 If you are unfamiliar with the risks of using most drug store personal care products I encourage you to watch a short video from Safe Cosmetics.org, a non-profit organization committed to educating the public about safety in our personal care items.

 I mixed up ½ this amount the first couple times just to get comfortable with the technique:

-¼ C vegetable oil (Young Living’s V-6 oil blend, coconut, jojoba, sesame, almond: no soybean, canola, corn mystery oil)
+¼ C vegetable oil ( coconut, jojoba, sesame, almond: no soybean, canola, corn mystery oil)

 ¼ C emulsifying wax (I used local, organic beeswax.
 You can also get an emulsifying wax specifically for cosmetics)